Newcastle City Hall (Australia): History

 In January 1920 a referendum of rate payers was held to gauge community support for raising a loan to purchase a suitable site for the construction of a Town Hall.
-682 people voted, and supported the move by a large majority.
+682 people voted and supported the move by a large majority.
 The next hurdle was to find a suitable site.
 After the acquisition of a site owned by John Brown in Hunter Street was thwarted, the community was again involved in a September referendum to decide whether the Town Hall should be constructed in the east or west end of town (either side of Burwood Street).
 Considerably fewer votes were cast, and an east end location was favoured by a small majority.
 After the decision to purchase land bound by Hunter, Darby, King and Burwood Streets for a Town Hall based on Menkens' design, yet another attempt was abandoned due to the cost of resumption and compensation of existing businesses.
 This issue of a Town Hall was again postponed.

 The election of Morris Light as Mayor of Newcastle in 1924 was a turning point.
 He was a man of vision and determination who had served on Newcastle and Carrington Councils for 35 years.
 In February 1925 Light began the final, successful scheme to build a Town Hall for Newcastle, recognising that the city had long ago outgrown the existing Council Chambers.
 In June 1925 the report produced by the specially appointed Town Hall Special Committee for the construction of a Town Hall, theatre and business premises on the present, central site was adopted.
-The appointment of Mr Henry Eli White as architect and the taking of a 175,000 pound loan were approved.
+The appointment of Mr Henry Eli White as architect and the taking of a 175,000-pound loan were approved.
 Although Light died before the completion of the project, he is widely recognised as the man who made it happen, a pair of memorial light standards at the main entrance to the Town Hall commemorates his contribution.

 It was after lengthy debate that Council commissioned Henry Eli White for the design.
 Council was anxious to engage an architect with experience in theatre design.
-White had developed a passion for theatre design in 1907 and his 3 essentials were vision lines, acoustics and ventilation.
+White had developed a passion for theatre design in 1907, and his 3 essentials were vision lines, acoustics and ventilation.
 The reputation that drew White to the attention of Council aldermen was firmly established by 1915.
 He was one of the most successful theatre architects in the country, having designed or redesigned a number of theatres in New Zealand and Australia by the mid 1920s, such as the Tivoli Brisbane and the Theatre Royal, Sydney.
-Although his main focus was on theatres White had also designed a variety of other prominent commercial and industrial buildings including the Bunnerong Power House, a contract won in 1925.
+Although his main focus was on theatres White had also designed a variety of other prominent commercial and industrial buildings including the Bunnerong Powerhouse, a contract won in 1925.
 In August 1925 White submitted the Town Hall plans which were placed on public display in the Hunter Street window of Scott's Store.
 Plans for the Theatre and shops were presented soon after.